google/mesop/docs/api/config.md

 This uses WebSockets instead of HTTP Server-Sent Events (SSE) as the transport protocol for UI updates.
 If you set this environment variable to `true`, then [`MESOP_CONCURRENT_UPDATES_ENABLED`](#MESOP_CONCURRENT_UPDATES_ENABLED) will automatically be enabled as well.

-### MESOP_STATIC_FILES_BASE_PATH
+### MESOP_APP_BASE_PATH

-This is the base path for serving static files.
-This is rarely needed because the default of using os.getcwd() is usually sufficient.
+This is the base path used to resolve other paths, particularly for serving static files.
+This is rarely needed because the default of using the current working directory is usually sufficient.

 ## Usage Examples